tzhang96/slack-clone-2/implementation_steps/file_sharing_steps.md

 ## High-Level Overview

-To add file sharing, you’ll build an upload feature that allows users to select a file, upload it to a secure storage, and send a message containing a link (and/or preview) of that file.
+To add file sharing, you'll build an upload feature that allows users to select a file, upload it to a secure storage, and send a message containing a link (and/or preview) of that file.
 The main components involved include:

 1. A UI element (e.g., a button or icon) to trigger file selection.
-2. An API endpoint or existing Supabase functionality to upload the file and retrieve a public URL.
+2. Supabase storage for secure file storage with proper access controls.
-3. A way to attach the file’s link/metadata to a message (or a new database table if you prefer).
+3. A dedicated `files` table to track file metadata and maintain relationships.
-4. A rendering logic in the chat UI to display the file as a downloadable link or embedded preview.
+4. A rendering logic in the chat UI to display files appropriately.

 This approach keeps the user experience consistent with standard messaging apps: files appear in the chat history alongside text messages, and users can preview or download them quickly.